UsmanAhmadSaeed/Animations/CONTRIBUTING.md

 As a general guiding principle, we simply ask that participants be helpful and friendly.
 In addition, they should gratefully accept constructive criticism and focus on what is best for the wider community.

-## I just have a question!
+## Submitting A Question

-Great!
 Please either make an issue or write an message in our Discord Bot/Slack Channel.

 ## Before Getting Started